py-sherlock/sherlock/README.rst

 Tests
 -----

+To run all the tests (including integration), you have to make sure that all the databases are running.
 Make sure all the services are running:

 .. code:: bash